About Cubism Viewer (for OW)

 If this item is enabled, “Lip-sync” and “Eye blinking” will not be exported to motion3.json separately, so the items will be grayed out.

-In this state, clicking “OK” will burn the motion as keyframes on the parameters checked in the Settings for Eye Blinking and Lip-sync, and will output as motion3.json.
+In this state, clicking “OK” will burn the image as a keyframe on the parameter checked in the Eye blinking and Lip-sync settings and will output the image as .motion3.json.

 If a keyframe is set for the parameter to which “Eye blinking” or “Lip-sync” is applied, the curve of the above effect is calculated (multiplied in the case of eye blinking, added in the case of Lip-sync) for that parameter.